Stek victorious for electricity distribution companies in dispute before ACM on standard payment term

 This might also interest you

-Stek successfully represented energy distribution system operator Stedin in summary proceedings before the Rotterdam District Court.
-Stedin was sued by …
+Stek successfully represented distribution system operator Liander in summary proceedings before the Gelderland District Court against one of its customers. …